How to Reconstitute Peptides

 Step 1: Prepare Your Workspace

-Step 2: Allow Peptide to Reach Room Temperature
+Step 2: Temperature Equilibration

 Step 3: Clean the Vial Tops